Antrodiaetidae

 Antrodiaetidae, also known as folding trapdoor spiders or folding-door spiders, is a small spider family related to atypical tarantulas.
 They are found almost exclusively in the western and midwestern United States, from California to Washington and east to the Appalachian Mountains.
 Exceptions include Antrodiaetus roretzi and Antrodiaetus yesoensis, which are endemic to Japan and are considered relict species.
 It is likely that two separate vicariance events led to the evolution of these two species.

 Genera

-As of October 2025, this family includes four genera:
+As of January 2026, this family includes four genera and 37 species: